redkite-labs/redkitecms-docs/book/change-theme.rst

 -----------------------------

 I repeat the mapping process for the footer's blocks.
-At the end of this step I must be sure to avoid to render the section's titles because titles come with contents.
+At the end of this step I must be sure to avoid to render the section's titles, because titles come with contents.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_12.jpg